S h a r e

 The EV Team

-It’s a significant step taking your company car fleet electric.
-But don’t let that put you off.
+It’s a significant decision to take your company car fleet electric.
+But one that requires serious consideration.

-The benefits to your business, your fleet drivers, and the environment – including local air quality – are enormous.
+The good news is that the benefits to your business, your fleet drivers, and the environment – including local air quality – are enormous.
 So, where do you start?

 Establish the framework for your fleet